An unofficial site about DeArmond Tremolo Control and Trem-Trol units.

 WARNING: Be sure to UNPLUG the unit before any attempt at disassembly.
 Also, do not attempt to restore this unit unless you are certain you know what you are doing, know how to solder, and take all necessary precautions.
-The power cord and the instrument cable often deteriorate over the decades.
-Therefore be sure to inspect these cords, and be prepared to replace the power cord and instrument cable if necessary.
+Because power cord and the instrument cable often deteriorate over the decades, be sure to inspect these cords and be prepared to replace theem if necessary.

 Another warning – DO NOT try to disassemble the canister.
 There is no need.
-The inner glass sleeve is very breakable and extemely difficult to replace.
+The inner glass sleeve is very breakable and extremely difficult to replace.

 I’ll describe how to restore a DeArmond tremolo using the older brown, metal box version as an example (models 601 or 60A).
-The 60B (molded plastic box) and the 800 foot-pedal models require different methods of disassembly – their internal mechanisms are arranged a bit differently, although their brass canisters and the tremolo they produce are identical.
+The later model 60B (with the plastic housing) and the 800 foot-pedal models require different methods of disassembly – their internal mechanisms are arranged a bit differently, although their brass canisters and the tremolo they produce are identical.

 1. Unplug the tremolo unit.
 Remove the metal cover by removing the four screws holding it in place.
 Spin the rubber-edged wheel to make sure the springs and linkages are in place and operating correctly.

 2. Locate the brass canister.
 Use a soldering iron to carefully remove the solder that covers the canister’s fill hole.
 (The fill hole is opposite from the end that has the braided copper signal wire attached.
 It’s the end that faces “up” when the tremolo unit is used.)
 Access to it is a little tight, so be careful not to let the soldering iron touch or ruin any other parts.
 Also, be VERY careful not to let any heated solder drip into the canister.
 (Working with the canister sideways or upside-down will help.)